Elvis-Dodti/table_metadata_extractor/README.md

-# table_metadata_extractor
+# Table metadata extractor

-Reads a json file and gives the basic details of the table.
+* Reads a json file and gives the basic details of the table.